mite-standard/mite_web/README.md

 ### Quick start

 - Download or clone this [repository](https://github.com/mite-standard/mite_web)
-- Create a file `mite_web/instance/config.py` as indicated below
+- Create a file `mite_web/instance/config.py` with the content indicated below
-- Run the script `python3.12 mite_web/mite_web/prepare_mite_data.py` to populate the application using the most recent version of `mite_data`
 - Build the docker image `docker-compose build --no-cache` (potentially with `sudo`)
 - Start the docker `docker-compose up -d` (potentially with `sudo`)
 - Open the application in any browser with the URL http://0.0.0.0:8004/